nathanielrb/mu-skos-hierarchy/readme.md

 ## Example

-When the default concept scheme is specified in the configuration (see below) and contains only one top concept (skos:TopConcept), then this call will return the hierarchy to 5 levels:
+When the default concept scheme is specified in the configuration (see below) and contains only one top concept, then this call will return the hierarchy to 5 levels:

 ```
 /schemes/_default/_top?levels=5